-List All Sports/Activities

-Prior to participating in any practice for any interscholastic sport, each athlete must:

-- 1. Successfully pass a physical examination to participate in athletics by a licensed physician and the copy of such examination must be on file in the office of the Activity Director or School office.
-Physical exam is valid if issued on or after February 1 of the previous school year. - 2.
-Return this Activity/Athletic Commitment Pledge Form with the student and parent(s)/guardian(s) signatures.

-As a student/athlete voluntarily participating in interscholastic activities/athletics, I acknowledge that:

-- 1. I have read this Student Activity/Athletic Handbook and understand what the Montrose R-XIV School expects from me in regard to the expectations set forth in this Handbook and to sportsmanship, citizenship, scholastics, and staying free from drug, alcohol, and tobacco use while enrolled in school.
-I understand the consequences for violating school policy. - 2.
-I will be responsible for all equipment issued to me throughout the season and will return such equipment at the conclusion of the season and will pay the current replacement cost for any of the equipment not accounted for by me at the end of the season. - 3.
-I have been properly advised, cautioned, and warned by administrative and coaching personnel of Montrose R-XIV School that I am exposing myself to the risk of injury.
-Having been so cautioned and warned, it is still my desire to participate in sports and to do so with the full knowledge and understanding of the risk of injury and with full consent of my parent/guardian. - 4.
-I, along with my parents/legal guardians, certify that I have read and understand all of the Montrose High School activity/athletic policies in this Handbook and the Montrose Student Handbook.
-In order to be eligible for participation, I understand I must comply with all requirements listed. - 5.
-I agree that I will refrain from participating in any student hazing activities as a participant or as an observer.
-I further understand that violation of the district's hazing policy may result in suspension from school and suspension from participating in all activities. - 6.
-Students are responsible for getting their own transportation to practice.
-Transportation will be provided by the host school to games/meets.
-Students may be transported by bus drivers to the host school for game/meet days to pick up the coach/sponsor and other teammates. - 7.
-Students and parents must sign the "Student Drug-Testing Consent Form", fill out the "Extra-Curricular Emergency Contacts" form, and complete the "MSHSAA concussion" form (for MSHSAA activities), to participate in extra-curricular activities at the Montrose R-XIV School District.
+Participant's Name (Please Print) Grade List All Sports/Activities Pri ior to participating in any practice for any interscholastic sport, each athlete must: or to participating in any produce for any interestricted opers, each atmost mast.
+1. Successfully pass a physical examination to participate in athletics by a licensed physician and the copy of such examination must be on file in the office of the Activity Director or School office.
+Physical exam is valid if issued on or after February 1 of the previous school year.
+2. Return this Activity/Athletic Commitment Pledge Form with the student and parent(s)/guardian(s) signatures.
+As tha a student/athlete voluntarily participating in interscholastic activities/athletics, I acknowledge at: 2.
+I have read this Student Activity/Athletic Handbook and understand what the Montrose R-XIV School expects from me in regard to the expectations set forth in this Handbook and to sportsmanship, citizenship, scholastics, and staying free from drug, alcohol, and tobacco use while enrolled in school.
+I understand the consequences for violating school policy.
+I will be responsible for all equipment issued to me throughout the season and will return ۷. such equipment at the conclusion of the season and will pay the current replacement cost for any of the equipment not accounted for by me at the end of the season.
+3. B. I have been properly advised, cautioned, and warned by administrative and coaching personnel of Montrose R-XIV School that I am exposing myself to the risk of injury.
+Having been so cautioned and warned, it is still my desire to participate in sports and to do so with the full knowledge and understanding of the risk of injury and with full consent of my parents/guardians.
+4. I, along with my parents/legal guardians, certify that I have read and understand all of the Montrose High School activity/athletic policies in this Handbook and the Montrose Student Handbook.
+In order to be eligible for participation, I understand I must comply with all requirements listed.
+5. I agree that I will refrain from participating in any student hazing activities as a participant or as an observer.
+I further understand that violation of the district's hazing policy may result in suspension from school and suspension from participating in all activities.
+6. 7.
+Sti udent Signature Date Pa rent/Legal Guardian Signature Date REMOVE THIS PAGE AND RETURN TO YOUR COACH